bimdata/documentation-old/doc_sphinx/cookbook/create_an_application.rst

 These settings allow your app to communicate using a unique Token Access.
 Other choices are useful to manage the access rights for every API call.

-Let the other fields to their default value and submit the form.
 You created your first application.

 You will see 2 new pieces of information: the Client ID and the Client Secret.